OceanGlidersCommunity/Nitrate_SOP/_sources/sections/nitrate_pre_deployment.md

 For the relatively voluminous UV spectrometers a method for using the small volumina CRMs has to be developed.

-In the absence of CRM measurements, measurements from CTD samples collected as close as possible in space and time to the glider can be used to provide some reassurance as to the validity of the data obtained from the autonomous platform.
+In the absence of controls with CRM, measurements from CTD samples collected as close as possible in space and time to the glider can be used to provide some reassurance as to the validity of the data obtained from the autonomous platform.
 This method can be problematic if there are gradients in nutrient concentration (e.g. {cite}`Vincent2018`) and since this effectively results in the comparison of two separate measurements of two samples that differ to an unknown degree, the measurement uncertainty information provided is greatly diminished.

 In some cases where no cross-checks have been possible, it has sometimes been necessary to use values from historic databases to compare with the data obtained.
 Such an approach should be avoided if at all possible, since such datasets are often very limited in temporal and spatial coverage and provide no way to quantitatively verify a new dataset.

-## UV Spectrometers
+### UV Spectrometers
-### Deep SUNA
+#### Deep SUNA
 Deuterium UV lamps as used in Sea-Bird Deep SUNA instruments suffer from relatively rapid aging.
 With increasing age the output strength reduces and possibly shifts.
 It appears that the changes are relatively linear over deployment length time scales and can be estimated by measuring the lamp spectra before and after deployment on a glider.